rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 In the evening we had again lots of fun, this time visiting a sisha bar / hookah lounge where there was some live music.
-In the mean time I found out, that the hackerspace which is mentioned in the hackerspace wiki probably doesn't exist.
+In the mean time I found out, that the hackerspace which is mentioned in the HackerspaceWiki probably doesn't exist.
 So during the evening I talked with Czesiek and his friends about founding one in Sarajevo.

 The next day I slept in and then met with Czesiek for lunch and then proceeded to visit his workplace in Sarajevo.
-He works for the `Organized Crime And Corruption Reporting Project`_ (OCCRP), which does a great job supporting investigative journalism all over the world.
+He works for the `Organized Crime and Corruption Reporting Project`_ (OCCRP), which does a great job supporting investigative journalism all over the world.